/98. Validate Binary Search Tree

 Trees35.5% acceptance

 Given the root node of a binary tree, determine whether the tree satisfies the properties of a binary search tree (BST).
-A BST is defined as follows: for every node, all values in its left subtree are strictly less than the nodes value, and all values in its right subtree are strictly greater than the nodes value.
-Both left and right subtrees must also be BSTs.
+A BST is defined such that for every node, all values in its left subtree are strictly less than the nodes value, all values in its right subtree are strictly greater than the nodes value, and both subtrees are themselves BSTs.

 Example 1